PROJECT OVERVIEW

 We used a two-pronged research approach to map customers’ native search journeys, uncover unmet needs, and ensure the product direction was driven by users — not competitors.

-RG1: Discover users’ behaviors, experiences, and patterns during their native search across multiple platforms.
+RG1: Analyze users’ behaviors, experiences, and patterns during native search across multiple platforms to reveal pain points and unmet needs.

-RG2: Assess whether a unified search capability across company products fulfills a real user need.
+RG2: Evaluate whether a unified search capability across company products addresses real user needs and improves search efficiency.

 Stakeholder Interviews